alkrauss48/labs/go/server/README.md

 * Database
 * Collection (MongoDB's name for a 'Table', if you're used to SQL)

-By default, we require authentication via a username and password to connect to the database.
+By default, authentication is required via a username and password to connect to the database.

 ## See it in action
-To give it a test drive, give my dev wiki a shot which uses the code here:
+To give it a test drive, give my dev wiki a shot which uses the code in this
+repo:

 http://wiki.thesocietea.org